Romaine Vinton Goddard, Baroness von Overbeck: Personal life

+Relying financially on the income from a family trust invested in coal mines, she later lived apart from her husband in Baden-Baden and Berlin.
+Her children and other descendants of her grandfather Samuel Finley Vinton engaged in a decades long legal battle (Von Overbeck v.
+Dahlgren) over his substantial estate, which lasted from his death in 1862 until 1928.

+Relationship with Hans von Bülow

-In December 1875 at a reception at the Germany embassy in Washington, DC, she met the German pianist Hans von Bülow.
-Bülow fell madly in love with her and wrote her a series of increasingly tortured love letters.
+In December 1875, she was presented by Kurd von Schlözer at a reception at the Germany embassy in Washington, DC, where she met German pianist Hans von Bülow.
+They began a brief, tempestuous affair and Bülow fell madly in love with her and wrote her a series of increasingly tortured love letters.
 The exact nature of their relationship is unknown as only his letters to her are known to exist, and not any responses she may have written.
 Her mother's novel A Washington Winter (1893) contains a sub-plot which was likely inspired by Bülow’s pursuit of Goddard.

-Her children and other descendants of her grandfather Samuel Finley Vinton engaged in a decades long legal battle (Von Overbeck v.
-Dahlgren) over his substantial estate, which lasted from his death in 1862 until 1928.